NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_knockdown.md

 * A **Knock Down Montage** that plays when the combatant enters knockdown.
 * A **Recovery Montage** that plays when the combatant recovers.

-### Animation Instance

-The Animation Blueprint should react to the combatant's knocked down state.
-The default Ninja Combat Animation Instance already exposes `bKnockedDown`, which can be used by the Anim Graph.

 <procedure title="Configure the Animation Instance" collapsible="true" default-state="collapsed">
     <step>Create an Animation Blueprint using <code>NinjaCombatAnimInstance</code> as the base class.</step>
     <step>In your Anim Graph or state machine, use <code>bKnockedDown</code> to blend into and out of knocked down animation states.</step>
     <step>Make sure your Animation Blueprint has a full-body Slot that can be used by the knockdown and recovery montages.</step>
 </procedure>

-### Animation Montages

-The **Knock Down Ability** and **Knock Down Recovery Ability** each play an Animation Montage.

 <procedure title="Create the Knockdown Montages" collapsible="true" default-state="collapsed">
     <step>Create an Animation Montage for the transition into knockdown.</step>